Amendments, Election of 11-5-68:

 Section 4.
 State Seal and Flag.
 The design of the great seal and flag of the state shall be prescribed by law.

-(b) Each state and county officer, before entering upon the duties of the office, shall give bond as required by law, and shall swear or affirm: "I do solemnly swear (or affirm) that I will support, protect, and defend the Constitu tion and government of the United States and of the State of Florida; that I am duly qualified to hold office under the Constitution of the state; and that I will well and faithfully perform the duties of (title of office) on which I am about to enter.
-S o help me God.", and thereafter shall devote personal attention to the duties of the office, and continue in office until his successor qualifies.
+Section 5.
+Public Officers. (a) No person holding any office of emolument under any foreign government, or civil office of emolument under the United States or any other state, shall hold any office of honor or of emolument under the government of this state.
+No person shall hold at the same time more than one office under the government of the state and the counties and municipalities therein, except that a notary public or military officer may hold another office, and any officer may be a member of a constituti on revision commission, constitutional convention, or statutory body having only advisory powers. (b) Each state and county officer, before entering upon the duties of the office, shall give bond as required by law, and shall swear or affirm: "I do solemnly swear (or affirm) that I will support, protect, and defend the Constitu tion and government of the United States and of the State of Florida; that I am duly qualified to hold office under the Constitution of the state; and that I will well and faithfully perform the duties of (title of office) on which I am about to enter.
+S o help me God.", and thereafter shall devote personal attention to the duties of the office, and continue in office until his successor qualifies. (c) The powers, duties, compensation and method of payment of state and county officers shall be fixed by law.

 Section 6.
 Enemy Attack.
 In periods of emergency resulting from enemy attack the legislature shall have power to provide for prompt and temporary succession to the powers and duties of all public offices the incumbents of which may become unavailable to execute the functions of their offices, and to adopt such other measures as may be necessary and appropriate to insure the continuity of governmental operations during the emergency.
 In exercising these powers, the legislature may d epart from other requirements of this constitution, but only to the extent necessary to meet the emergency.